From Ohio History Central

 The State of Ohio has had an official seal for more than two hundred years.
 Over that time, the state government has modified the seal several times.
 The current state seal was adopted in 1996.

 According to historical lore, the seal was based on the eastern view from Adena, the home of Thomas Worthington near Chillicothe.
 Worthington was one of Ohio's first two United States senators and he served as the sixth governor of the state.
-Today, Adena is a museum operated by the Ohio Historical Society.
+Today, Adena is a museum operated by the Ohio History Connection.
 Most scholars now believe that Adena's view did not inspire the seal.